AusDTO/dta-website/_posts/2017-09-28-transforming-bloodnet.md

 The NBA received feedback that our platform was not meeting user needs.
 Hospitals had difficulty filling in forms and were unsure how to track the status of their orders.

 The Queensland Department of Health first developed an online system for ordering and tracking blood products called ORBS (Ordering, Receipting Blood System) in 2009.
 This was so successful that it was proposed to the NBA as a national system in 2010.
 A bespoke application called BloodNet was developed.
-Since 2010, new functionalities have been added to the platform.
+Since 2010, new functionalities have been added.

-Whilst BloodNet has been the fulfilling basic requirement of ordering and receipting blood and blood products, added functionalities have significantly reduced the system’s response time.
+While BloodNet has been fulfilling the basic requirement of ordering and receipting blood and blood products, new functionality has significantly reduced the system’s response time.
 Hospitals found the system to be running slow and the look and feel dull and outdated.

-The new BloodNet version 5 is transforming the way current BloodNet is operating and aims to not only upgrade the technology and platforms, but also give its user interface a fresh new look.
+BloodNet version 5 is transforming the way BloodNet is operating and aims to not only upgrade the technology and platforms, but also give its user interface a fresh new look.
 In addition, we are improving data structures, cleaning our legacy data and improving data quality to decrease slowness of the system.

 ## Using the Digital Service Standard

-The NBA has been using the Digital Service Standard to ensure our services are simple, clear, and in line with user’s needs.
+The NBA has been using the [Digital Service Standard](https://www.dta.gov.au/standard/) to ensure our services are simple, clear, and in line with user’s needs.
 Our team takes full ownership of what we do and we empathise with our end users and their pain points.
 I am very proud of the work we have done.

 Digital transformation is a big organisational cultural change and challenge.
-Our senior management is very supportive and actively guides the team to deliver the new wave of BloodNet 5.
+Our senior management is very supportive and actively guides the team to deliver the new wave of BloodNet version 5.

 We worked hard to align our deliverables with DTA’s Digital Service Standard criteria.
 We made a number of team and organisational adjustments to meet the criteria.

 ### Brought a multi-disciplinary team in-house

-The team consists of: delivery manager, product manager, user researchers, system architect, developers and ethical hackers.
+The team consisted of: delivery manager, product manager, user researchers, system architect, developers and ethical hackers.

 ### Upskilled internal staff